DustinJoosen/AquaBots/README.md

 ## Running the API

-On the raspberry pi, run the following file:
+On the raspberry pi, run either of the following files:
 - src/API/api.py
+- src/API/api.exe

+There _shouldn't_ be any difference in the two of them.

 This is an API that will use the sensors, and send the data.
 The GUI uses this API to get.

 ## Running the GUI

-On the host laptop, run the following file:
+On the host laptop, run either of the following files:
 - src/GUI/gui.py
+- src/GUI/gui.exe

+There _shouldn't_ be any difference in the two of them.

 When this file is running, visit the webpage on http://127.0.0.1:5000/